+X)

+Variable rate

-Variable rate Your monthly payment fluctuates in line with a Standard Variable Rate (SVR) of interest, set by the lender.
+Your monthly payment fluctuates in line with a Standard Variable Rate (SVR) of interest, set by the lender.
 You probably won't get penalised if you decide to change lenders and you may be able to repay additional amounts without penalty too.
 Many lenders won't offer their standard variable rate to new borrowers.

-Flexible mortgages These schemes allow you to overpay, underpay or even take a payment 'holiday'.
-Any unpaid interest will be added to the outstanding mortgage; any overpayment will reduce it.
-Some have the facility to draw down additional funds to a pre-agreed limit.
+%

+Discounted rate

+Like a variable rate mortgage, your monthly payments can go up or down.
+However, you'll get a discount on the lender's SVR for a set period of time, after which you'll usually switch to the full SVR.
+You may have to pay a penalty for overpayments and early repayment, and the lender may choose not to reduce (or delay reducing) its variable rate - even if the Base Rate goes down.

+Discounted rate mortgages can give you a gentler start to your mortgage, at a time when money may be tight.
+However, you must be confident you can afford the payments when the discount ends and the rate increases.

+Tracker rate

-Tracker rate Your monthly payment fluctuates in line with a rate that's lower, or more likely higher than a chosen Base Rate (usually the Bank of England Base Rate).
+Your monthly payment fluctuates in line with a rate that's lower, or more likely higher than a chosen Base Rate (usually the Bank of England Base Rate).
 The rate charged on the mortgage 'tracks' that rate, usually for a set period of two to three years.
 You may have to pay a penalty to leave your lender, especially during the tracker period.

 You may also have to pay an early repayment charge if you over pay extra amounts during the tracker period.
 A tracker may suit you if you can afford to pay more when interest rates go up - and you'll benefit when they go down.
-It's not a good choice if your budget won't stretch to higher monthly payments.
+It's not a good choice if your budget won't stretch to higher monthly paymentss.

+Flexible mortgages

+\mathcal{L}

+These schemes allow you to overpay, underpay or even take a payment 'holiday'.
+Any unpaid interest will be added to the outstanding mortgage; any overpayment will reduce it.
+Some have the facility to draw down additional funds to a pre-agreed limit.